Awyssa/CornHub/README.md

 Reminders for fertilization
 Some fine-tuning on the aspect ratios for the plant photos Changing PayPal integration from test to live
-A mailto: link for users to make suggestions about plant edits
+A mailto: link for users to make suggestions about plant edits.